 There are no optional assignments.
 Course completion is accomplished when all necessary assignments have been finished.
+Failure to complete ALL assignments will result in an E for the course.

 Your grade in this course is a function of the following: